Samariya57/Via_Coding_Challenge/README.md

 exists for a very short time and disappears soon it is ignored.
 We focus on stable lines which often appear in the same place.
 For this purpose, we use **DBSCAN** method for clustering pickup places.
-As output of this approach, we have list of clusters (centers and number of pickups in cluster) At this moment I precessed only sample of data, however, we already can recognise JFK and LaGuardia airports, for example.
+As output of this approach, we have list of clusters (centers and number of pickups in cluster).
+At this moment I precessed only sample of data, however, we already can recognise JFK and LaGuardia airports, for example.
 ![alt text][clusters]